 The Deepfake Dilemma: Navigating the Threat of AI-Generated Deception

-The first time I encountered a convincing deepfake, I felt a profound sense of unease that I'm still processing years later.
-It was a video of a public figure saying something completely out of character, and despite knowing about deepfake technology, I found myself questioning what was real.
+BLUF: The first time I encountered a convincing deepfake, I felt a profound sense of unease.
+It was a video of a public figure saying something completely out of character.
+Despite knowing about deepfake technology, I found myself questioning what was real.
+For more context, see introduction to securing your personal ai/ml experiments: a practical guide.

 I spent an hour researching, cross-referencing sources, and analyzing the video frame by frame before confirming it was synthetic.
-That experience fundamentally changed how I evaluate digital media—and highlighted a terrifying reality about our information landscape.
+That experience fundamentally changed how I evaluate digital media and highlighted a terrifying reality about our information landscape.
+For more context, see introduction to writing secure code: a developer's guide to thwarting security exploits.

 How It Works